SharpMars/bluecatalog/README.md

 - Pagination
 - Searching
-- Filtering based on type and author
+- Filtering based on embed type and author

 ## Development